ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/06-Real-Time-Data.md

 `OnPriceChangeAsync` represents our root resolver that will resolve the price update for each event on the event stream.

-Next, add a subscribe method to the `AssetSubscriptions` class which will connect to the internal price update events and create an async iterable for the execution engine that represents the event stream.
+Next, add a subscribe method to the `AssetSubscriptions` class, which will connect to the internal price update events and create an async iterable for the execution engine that represents the event stream.

 ```csharp
 public async IAsyncEnumerable<string> PriceChangeStreamAsync(